asterics/AsTeRICS/Documentation/docs/customize/Model-Creation.md

 the properties.
 Deactivate absolutePosition and set the `xMax` and `yMax` to your screen resolution.

-In the next step, connect the noseX and the noseY outputs of the **FacetrackerLKd** with the mouseX and mouseY inputs of the Mouse.
+In the next step, connect the noseX and the noseY outputs of the **XFacetrackerLK** with the mouseX and mouseY inputs of the Mouse.
 Finally, it should look like the screenshot below.